csce585-mlsystems/Energy-Aware-LLM-Inference-on-Consumer-Hardware/doc/Milestone P2 - Final Report.md

 <img width="971" height="631" alt="image" src="https://github.com/user-attachments/assets/cc7f063b-ea51-4b15-828e-e3a4570e5a4e" />

 _Figure 4: GPU layer offloading ablation study.
-Latency drops almost linearly as more transformer layers are offloaded to the GPU.
-Going from 0 to 22 layers cuts latency by about 2 to 3 times and also reduces energy use, making this the most impactful optimization in our experiments._
+While offloading more layers linearly reduces latency, the high power cost of the GPU results in a higher EDP compared to the optimized CPU-only run.
+The "partial offload" (11 layers) strategy, which was previously promising, proved less efficient here due to the overhead of keeping both the CPU and high-power GPU active._

-Interpretation: The almost linear drop in latency as more layers are offloaded shows that the GPU’s tensor cores, backed by fast GDDR6 memory (about 360 GB/s), handle transformer computations much more efficiently than the CPU’s SIMD units.
-This backs up the common practice in LLM deployment of using the GPU as much as possible whenever it is available.
+Interpretation: The linear drop in latency confirms the GPU's superior raw throughput.
+However, the efficiency metric (EDP) suffers because the GPU's power consumption (~188J total) outweighs the time saved.
+This highlights a critical trade-off: offloading makes the model faster, but on this specific consumer grade hardware for short tasks, it makes it less energy-efficient.

 #### C. Batch Size Scaling